nens/threedi-docs/source/d_qgis_plugin.rst

 - Predefined: this refers to the initial water level as defined in the column initial_waterlevel in the connection nodes in the spatialite.
 - Global value: this would be a generic initial waterlevel value in m MSL which is applied in all 1D nodes of the model.

-2D options:
+2D Surface Water options:

 - Raster: this refers to the initial water level raster as uploaded with the model to the model databank.
+- Aggregation settings: This can min, max or average
 - Global value: this would be a generic initial waterlevel value in m MSL which is applied in all 2D nodes of the model.

-Groundwater options:
+2D Groundwater options:

 - Raster: This refers to the initial water level raster as uploaded with the model to the model databank.
 - Global value: This would be a generic initial waterlevel value in m MSL which is applied in all 2D ground water nodes of the model.

 **Laterals**

-Laterals can be uploaded using csv format for either 1D or 2D.
+Laterals can be uploaded using .csv format for either 1D or 2D.

 .. figure:: image/d_qgisplugin_apiclient_laterals_start.png
     :alt: Choose laterals